 Seasoned British chef, NATHAN GREEN started his career at the two-Michelin starred Gidleigh Park and subsequently worked at renowned establishments such as Tom Aikens, The Square and the Michelin starred Arbutus where he was Senior Sous Chef.
 In 2004 Nate was voted “Young Chef of the Year” by the Restaurant Association.
 In March 2014, Nate was hand-picked by Jason Atherton to take on the Executive Chef role at 22 Ships and Ham & Sherry in Hong Kong.

 In June 2016 Nate opened Rhoda in partnership with award-winning restaurateur Yenn Wong of JIA Group.
-Rhoda offers simple, delicious dishes cooked over the charcoal grill.
+Rhoda offers simple, delicious dishes cooked over live fire.

 ANDREW CLARKE is no stranger to Meatopia, always a welcome and iconic sight with his trademark viking beard and long blond hair, tattoos and orange leather apron.
 While he looks perfectly at home amongst the wood, flames and smoke, the Chef Director of Brunswick House balances live fire cooking with a profound seasonal focus led by intuitive and thoughtful vegetable cookery, presented as carefully considered plates that stand up to the powerful savour of lovingly reared and butchered meat, suitable to the absolutely unique quality of his restaurant in the crumbling grandeur of a large Georgian mansion in Central London, and making him one of the most highly regarded chefs working in the UK today.
 This year Andrew brings a little of Brunswick House and his forthcoming Bastien restaurant to the Friday late shift.